Score every tenant

 Call the landlord reference focused on substance

 A written reference letter proves nothing.
 Call the current landlord or property manager using a number you find independently.
 Ask: did they pay on time?
 Any arrears?
 How did they look after the property?
 Were there any inspection issues?
 Was the bond refunded in full?
 Focus on the substance of the answer, not how it is delivered.
-Specific concerns, late payments, damage, unresolved disputes, breaches, are what to act on.
-Communication style varies across cultures, language backgrounds, and individual personalities, and treating tonal qualifiers as red flags can introduce indirect discrimination risk.
+Late payments, damage, unresolved disputes and breaches are what to act on.

 Keep reference results strictly confidential.
 The person giving you a reference is sharing information in good faith, often about someone they still have contact with.
 Disclosing what a reference said to the applicant, or to anyone else, could put the referee in an uncomfortable or potentially unsafe situation.
 Reference information should be used to inform your decision and documented internally.
 It should never be shared with the applicant or repeated outside the screening process.